pumpkin muffins with streusel & cream cheese glaze

 Blue Ribbon Recipe

 Picking up a muffin at Dunkin' is a treat, and now they can be made at home.
 These muffins are fabulous!
-They're not overly sweet, moist, tender, and full of pumpkin flavor.
-We loved the streusel on top.
-It adds sweetness to the muffin and a burst of cinnamon flavor.
-Drizzling a cream cheese glaze on top makes these easy muffins extra special.
+They're not overly sweet, yet moist, tender, and full of pumpkin flavor.
+We loved the streusel - it adds a burst of cinnamon flavor.
+And drizzling a cream cheese glaze on top makes these easy muffins extra special.

 — The Test Kitchen @kitchencrew